Litigating Damages in Employer Discrimination and Retaliation Cases: Mitigating and Defending Damage Awards

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide tips and tricks for employment litigators on how to defend against and mitigate damage awards in discrimination and retaliation lawsuits.
+This CLE course will provide tips and tricks for employment litigators on how to defend against and mitigate damage awards in discrimination and retaliation lawsuits.
 The panel will discuss the recurring issues that arise during employment trials and the unique challenges in the current economic climate.

 - Recurring damages issues in the current labor market